Apple A16

-The Apple A16 Bionic is a 64-bit ARM-based system on a chip (SoC) designed by Apple Inc. and manufactured by TSMC.
-It is used in the iPhone 14 Pro and 14 Pro Max models only.
+The Apple A16 Bionic (known as just the A16 for the eleventh-generation iPad) is a 64-bit ARM-based system on a chip (SoC) designed by Apple Inc., part of the Apple silicon series, and manufactured by TSMC.
+It is used in the iPhone 14 Pro and 14 Pro Max, 15 and 15 Plus and iPad (A16).

 Design

-The Apple A16 Bionic features an Apple-designed 64-bit six-core CPU implementing ARMv8.6-A (no SM4 of v8.6, but with HCX) with two "Everest" high-performance cores running at 3.46 GHz, and four "Sawtooth" energy-efficient cores running at 2.02 GHz, in a similar design to the A15 processor on iPhone 14.
+The Apple A16 Bionic features an Apple-designed 64-bit six-core CPU implementing ARMv8.6-A with two "Everest" high-performance cores running at 3.46 GHz, and four "Sawtooth" energy-efficient cores running at 2.02 GHz, in a similar design to the A15 processor on iPhone 14.
 Apple claims the A16 is about 40% faster than the competition, and it also has new efficiency cores, with their big advantage being they use a third of the power of the best efficiency cores of other phones on the market.

 The A16 contains 16 billion transistors, a 6.7% increase from the A15's transistor count of 15 billion.
 It includes an improved neural processing unit (NPU) with 16 cores known as the "Apple Neural Engine", a new image signal processor (ISP) with improved computational photography capabilities, and a new module for handling screen-related features that Apple calls a "Display Engine".

-The A16 has hardware video codec encoding and decoding support for HEVC, H.264, and ProRes.
+The A16 has hardware video encoding and decoding support for the HEVC, H.264, and ProRes codec.

 During the iPhone 14 launch event Apple touted the A16 chip as the first 4 nm processor in a smartphone.
 However, a TechInsights analysis found that the A16 was manufactured by TSMC on their N4P process.
 "N4P", as it is called, is a de facto 5 nm fabrication process that offers enhancements in performance, power and density when compared to previous products in the same 5 nm family: N5, N5P and N4.

+In September 2024, TSMC started producing A16 chips in the Arizona fab using the same N4P process as the main Taiwan plant.